kamwitsta/screpl/doc/3-usage.md

 3. target item; when missing, the appropriate item is selected from the target data by `:id`;
 4. keys that will used to determine whether the produced result is equal to the target item; when missing, `[:display]` will be used; must be a vector.

+There is another, similar function called `print-products`.
+It lists all the final results of the application of a series of sound changes to a form, and like `produces-target?` it is quite liberal with its arguments:

+    ; Example 3.4-2

+    => (print-products [#'fn1 #'fn2 #'fn3] (get-from-source 1) "/home/kamil/Tmp/products.txt")

+    => (print-products [#'fn1 #'fn2 #'fn3] {:display "a"})
+    a → a12a3a, a12a3b, a12a3c, a12b3a, a12b3b, a12b3c

+    => (print-products (get-from-source 1) "/home/kamil/Tmp/products.txt")

+    => (print-products [(get-from-source 1) (get-from-source 2)])
+    a → a12a3a, a12a3b, a12a3c, a12b3a, a12b3b, a12b3c
+    b → b12a3a, b12a3b, b12a3c, b12b3a, b12b3b, b12b3c

+That is, the first argument (optional) is a vector of sound change functions to be applied, the second argument (mandatory) is a either a single hash-map or a vector of hash-maps, and the third argument (optional) is the path to a file if the output is to be written to a file instead of the console.
+(The file is not overwritten, the results are appended to it.)

-The same function can also be applied in batch to an entire dataset.
+The function `produces-target?` can also be applied in batch to an entire dataset.
 This variant, instead of a single boolean, returns a list of items that do not yield their respective targets, i.e. those which would return `false` with `produces-target?`.
 Because of this small modification, the batch function is available under a different name: `find-irregulars`.

-    ; Example 3.4-2
+    ; Example 3.4-3

     => (find-irregulars)
     [{:id 3, :display c}]